INGV/instance/README.md

 The **notebooks** provided in this repo can be used to reproduce the figures of the manuscript Michelini et al., 2021, submitted.

-We also distribute a very small size **sample dataset** to run the notebooks provided in the repository.
-Users potentially interested can evaluate whether **INSTANCE** fulfill their requirements without the cumbersome task of downloading the whole dataset.
+We also distribute a **sample dataset** of smaller size to run the notebooks provided in the repository.
+Users potentially interested can evaluate whether **INSTANCE** fulfill their needs without downloading the whole dataset.

 * **Sample dataset** (GB) : https://www.pi.ingv.it/instance/sample_dataset

 ## Requirements
-To run the notebooks please make sure the following packages are properly installed in your environments:
+To run the notebooks please make sure the following packages are properly installed in your environment:
 * python
 * obspy
 * matplotlib